CS3219-AY2324S1/ay2324s1-course-assessment-g44/README.md

 * `AMPQURL` in `matching-backend`
 * `KEY` in `code-execution`

-The values for the first 4 environment variables can be found in Assignment5-environmentVariables.txt that was uploaded to Canvas.
+The values for all 5 environment variables can be found in Assignment5-environmentVariables.txt that was uploaded to Canvas.

 Next, run the following command to ensure that the docker images are built, in order to run the app.
 ```